May 04, 2016

 That's real maple syrup being poured on those pancakes.
 This is maple country, so accept no substitutes.

-Of course, that's not all -- there's nearby Packbasket Diner, The Shamrock, and DJ's Rustic Restaurant.
-There's the culinary students at Paul Smith's College, where they work with only the best ingredients.
-Lake Clear Lodge, famous for their efforts to offer sustainable foods to their guests, tries to choose items within a 100-mile radius to keep their offerings fresh and local.
+Of course, that's not all -- there's The Shamrock, and of course, Lake Clear Lodge, who are famous for their efforts to offer sustainable foods to their guests.
+They try to choose items within a 100-mile radius to keep their offerings fresh and local.

 That's just in the immediate area.
 Tucker Farms supplies dining spots all over the North Country.
 They grow an astonishing seventy-eight varieties of vegetables in addition to the potatoes.
 And, both brothers laugh, lots of rocks.